shehreendheda/katacoda-scenarios/logsprocess/logsparsing/step2.md

     Notice the message below the field.
 The rule matches the log sample.

     Try deleting `.*` from the rule.
-You'll see that the rule does not match because the text after the `username` is not accounted for.
+You'll see that the rule does not match because the text after the `user.name` is not accounted for.

 4. Now, let’s include a matcher for `userid` in the rule.